-Both KII and focus group sessions included questions to capture insights and perspectives on the health needs of the Tarrant/Parker Region.
+Both KIIs and focus group sessions included guestions to capture insights and perspectives on the health needs of Tarrant County and Parker Region.
 Participants were specifically asked about the biggest challenges their households were currently facing during COVID-19.

 Key Informant Interviews and Focus Group Input